-The sculpture is located on the shore of Van Cleef Lake along Bayard Street, the route a visitor would take when traveling between two principal Seneca Falls cultural attractions, the Women’s Rights National Historical Park and the Elizabeth Cady Stanton House.
+The sculpture is located on the shore of Van Cleef Lake along Bayard Street, the route a visitor would take when traveling between two principal Seneca Falls historical attractions, the Women’s Rights National Historical Park and the Elizabeth Cady Stanton House.

 Bloomer lent her name to a mode of dress embraced by many nineteenth-century reformers.
 The garment, comprising a roughly knee-length skirt over pantaloons, was developed by Peterboro, New York, resident Elizabeth Smith Miller.
-The garments became known as "Bloomers" after Amelia Bloomer promoted the style in her periodical The Lily.
-The meeting this sculpture depicts took place weeks after Miller, Stanton, and Bloomer surprised the citizens of Seneca Falls by stepping out on the town, each wearing Bloomers; this may have been the style’s first major public appearance and earned press attention across the country.
+The garments became known as "Bloomers" after Amelia Bloomer promoted the style in her periodical The Lily, the first U.S. newspaper edited by a woman.

-This sculpture shows Stanton, too, wearing the so-called "reform dress," although her skirt is longer than that worn by Amelia Bloomer.
+This sculpture shows Stanton, too, wearing the so-called "reform dress," although her skirt is longer than that worn by Bloomer.
 At that time, middle-class women made most of their own clothes, often without benefit of patterns, so some variation in interpretation of any new style was to be expected.

 Working together and with Matilda Joslyn Gage, Anthony and Stanton were principal leaders of the woman suffrage movement during the middle and later nineteenth century.
 The meeting this sculpture depicts was an essential waypoint on the path to the passage of the Nineteenth Amendment, which established the right of American women to vote in 1920.